Taking Stock: Assessing Your Brand’s Voice, Visuals and Vision

 -

-Show diversity in photography.
+Show Diversity in Photography

 We all know that photos are worth a thousand words.
 But what if those visuals are saying, “You don’t belong here,” or “We don’t have anyone like you here, and we’re okay with that.”
 We often talk about how photos help the viewer imagine themselves using a service or experiencing a place.
 If there is only one type of individual shown in photos, we’re effectively “othering” those that don’t fit that mold.